sajiro/blk-chain-mono/README.md

 Refer to [Development procedures, practices, and guidelines](./documentation/development/README.md) for detailed development procedures and guidelines.

 ### Needs Improvement
--UI design - did not spend time on the design itself due to time constraint.
+- UI design - did not spend time on the design itself due to time constraint.
--Loading list should use skeleton loader
+- Loading list should use skeleton loader
--Tokens and other sensitive informations should be in .ENV file (better in server) -Unit test - dont have enough time to add more
+- Tokens and other sensitive informations should be in .ENV file (better in server)
+- Unit test - dont have enough time to add more
--Search functionality - users should have the capability to search for a specific string, and consider incorporating filtering options akin to Elastic Search for a more refined and efficient search experience..
+- Search functionality - users should have the capability to search for a specific string, and consider incorporating filtering options akin to Elastic Search for a more refined and efficient search experience..